ArneBachmann/tagsplorer/README.md

 * `ignored=dirname`

-  Similar to single folders' `ignore` configuration, this defines a global folder (directory) name to ignore and to not index; per `ignored` configuration entry only one folder is specified.
+  Similar to single folders' `ignore` configuration, this defines a global folder name (not a path) to ignore and to not index, but continue indexing its child folders; for each `ignored` configuration entry only one folder name is specified, which is valid at any recursion depth.

 * `skipd=dirname`